bilal-fazlani/commanddotnet/docs/nesting-commands.md

 You can nest commands.
 Let's take `git` for example

 `git` has a command called stash.
-When you execute `git stash`, it stashes all the chages.
+When you execute `git stash`, it stashes all the changes.
 But stash has further commands like, `git stash pop`, `git stash list`, etc.

 Let's try and mimic the same behavior using CommandDotNet: